Déisi: Déisi Muman

 The Déisi Muman were a prominent enough power to form their own regional kingdom in Munster from a fairly early date.
-In a recent title, Paul MacCotter states "The regional kingdom of Déisi Muman must have existed in roughly its present location from a very early period.
-Oghams dating perhaps from the fifth century record unique first names associated with its kings."
+Writing in Medieval Ireland: Territorial, Political and Economic Divisions in 2008, Paul MacCotter states "The regional kingdom of Déisi Muman must have existed in roughly its present location from a very early period.
+Oghams dating perhaps from the fifth century record unique first names associated with its kings".
 According to Francis John Byrne, there are certain inscriptional hints that both the Eóganachta and their Waterford Déisi vassals may have been of fairly recent Gaulish origins.
 The ancestors of the Eóganachta are known as the Deirgtine and they are also believed to have been active in Roman Britain, one piece of evidence being the name of their capital Cashel, thought to be inspired by the Roman castella they observed on raids.
 The Déisi Muman enjoyed a position in the later Eóganachta overkingdom suggesting a special relationship.
 Byrne mentions it was noticed by Eoin MacNeill that a number of the early names in the Eóganachta pedigrees are found in oghams in the Déisi country of Waterford, among them Nia Segamain (NETASEGAMONAS), after the Gaulish war god Segomo.
 According to MacNeill, the Waterford Déisi and the Eóganachta at Cashel "cannot well be disconnected".

 The Uí Liatháin dynasty were western neighbours of the proto-Déisi Muman along the southern Irish coast and raided and colonized parts of Wales and Cornwall.
 They are the best characterized of the South Irish colonists because of clear references to them by name in both early Irish and early British sources, while the presence of the Déisi Muman cannot actually be confirmed.
 Also noted are the Laigin, particularly in North Wales.